 Staff who have a question about caring for residents with dementia need to look no further than Heather Hess.
-The Sinai In-Home Client Care Coordinator is one of the only Positive Approach to Care (PAC) Certified Independent Trainers in the Portland-area, having recently completed the intensive certification process.
+The Interim Sinai In-Home Care Director is the only Positive Approach to Care (PAC) Certified Independent Trainers in the Portland-area, having recently completed the intensive certification process.

 “To gain certification, I ended up training all of our caregivers for In-Home Care, so now all of our staff has advanced training in dementia care and they understand the expectations,” added Hess.
 “Our caregivers now have a level of education in dementia care that sets us apart from everyone else in the local senior living industry.

 “The knowledge and skills our staff have are challenging to learn, but they said they now feel like they have a toolbox to work from and can handle clients with Alzheimer’s and behavioral issues much better.
 They get so excited and proud of themselves when the techniques they’ve learned work.”

 PAC is an organization founded by nationally-recognized dementia expert Teepa Snow, who has developed a widely-respected person-centered and engagement-driven philosophy designed to support those living with brain change in a more positive and respectful way.

 An estimated 6.2 million Americans age 65 and older were living with Alzheimer’s dementia in 2021 and that number was projected to rise to almost 13 million by 2050.
 One in three seniors dies with Alzheimer’s or another dementia—more than breast and prostate cancer combined.